 Public education supporters would certainly have liked to receive all districts were legally due.
-But, I’m guessing they think a bird in the hand trumps a bird in the bush.
-The real harm as far as I am concerned isn’t that the agreement wasn’t as favorable as it could have been.
-Rather, it is that this agreement has proven to the AZ Legislature they can defy the people’s mandate and court orders with little impunity.
+But, I’m guessing they just wanted to get what they could and move on.
+The harm though is that this agreement has proven to the AZ Legislature they can defy the people’s mandate and court orders with little impunity.
 I am guessing they will feel emboldened by the compromise reached, which because of all the loopholes they’ve put into place doesn’t really cost them anything in terms of doing whatever they want in the long run.

 A big part of the problem is political.
 The Republican Party of Maricopa County recently announced their opposition to all 28 ballot initiatives in the Phoenix Valley, claiming that districts haven’t been fiscally responsible.[ii]
 This allegation just isn’t true, as annual Auditor General Audits prove.
 Our public districts have also worked very hard to become more efficient and according to the AZ Office of the Auditor General 2014 report, administrative costs continue to decline.
 Yes, costs for plant operations, food service and transportation increased slightly,[iii] but with only two percent of the funding requirement provided for facility renovations and repairs between 2008 and 2012, increased expenses can be no surprise.

 Of course, this is about much more than just our public schools.
 It is about an assault on our communities, our way of life and our very democracy.
 As Garrison Keillor said: “When you wage war on the public schools, you’re attacking the mortar that holds the community together.
 You’re not a Conservative, you’re a vandal.”
 No offense meant to our GOP brethren who support public education.